pagopa/io-backend/README.md

 ## API Monitoring

-Is possible link the API to AppInsignts service by setting the ENV variable `APPINSIGHTS_INSTRUMENTATIONKEY`.
+Is possible link the API to AppInsignts service by setting the ENV variable `APPINSIGHTS_CONNECTION_STRING`.
 Stats of API CPU and RAM usage, API call execution time, success or failure of API calls are collected.
 Realtime data collection is enabled.

 ## Redis Database